sodaliterocks/sodalite/README.md

 Know what you're in for?
 Here goes:

-1. Install an rpm-ostree-based version of Fedora, such as [Fedora Silverblue](https://silverblue.fedoraproject.org/), or use an install you already have.
+1. Install an rpm-ostree-based version of Fedora, such as [Fedora Silverblue](https://silverblue.fedoraproject.org/), or use an already-existing install.
 2. Fire up a terminal and issue these commands:
    - `sudo ostree remote add --if-not-exists sodalite https://ostree.sodalite.rocks --no-gpg-verify`
    - `sudo ostree pull sodalite:sodalite/stable/x86_64/desktop`